Downtown Festival Districts

 Liquor Licensee Questions

 In general, Class A, AP, B, F, H, R, and RT licensees located within a designated Downtown Festival District are eligible to participate and sell alcohol for consumption within the Downtown Festival District.
-Licensees must first submit an application to the Liquor Commissioner, and be approved, before participaing.
+Licensees must first submit an application to the Liquor Commissioner, and be approved, before participating.
 Licensees should review Rule 26 in the Rules of the Local Liquor Commissioner for more information.

 No, licensees are not required to sell alcohol for consumption in a Downtown Festival District.